ThinkParQ/beegfs-rust/README.md

    ```

    Both ways are valid - down below, the first variant is used as it is quicker.

+## Setting the binaries version output

+One can define the output of the `--version` command at compile time by passing the `VERSION`
+environment to `cargo`.
+This can be set to a BeeGFS release version during a release build.
+Gets
+set to "unknown" if not given.

 # Run the management